fbpx Skip to Content

 Pumpkin pasta with spinach and mushrooms is a super popular option!
 And healthy vegan fettuccine Alfredo is a vegan twist on a classic dinner.

-And let’s not leave out vegan mac and cheese and vegan pesto pasta for more family favorite comfort foods turned vegetarian delights.
+And let’s not leave out vegan mac and cheese and vegan pesto pasta for more family favorite vegan comfort foods turned vegetarian delights.

 Cook’s Tips